cormiertyshawn895/Retroactive/README.md

 ---

+### Final Cut Pro 7 and the Apple Pro Video Formats update

+If you install Apple Pro Video Formats update from Software Update, you may need to [follow these instructions](https://github.com/cormiertyshawn895/Retroactive/issues/130#issuecomment-724078303) to re-enable Final Cut Pro 7.

+---

 ### Reprocessing RAW photos in Aperture

 - In Aperture, if your RAW photos show up as “*Unsupported Image Format*”, open the “*Photos*” menu, click on “*Reprocess original…*”, and reprocess all photos.
 After reprocessing your RAW photos, you will be able to preview and adjust them as before.